ChethanaSV/Student-Lab-Allotment-System/README.md

 # Student-Lab-Allotment-System
-This project aims at aims at computer-aided allotment of questions and production of results of each student for lab examinations.
+This project aims at computer-aided allotment of questions and production of results of each student for lab examinations.
-It is developed using HTML, CSS, PHP and Xampp Server.
+Relevant technologies used are Java Servlets, Java Server Pages (JSPs), Java - Database Connectivity (JDBC), HTML, CSS, PHP and Xampp Server.